opendxl/opendxl-domaintools-client-python/pydoc/_sources/basicparsedwhoisexample.rst.txt

 From the DomainTools
 `Parsed Whois documentation <https://www.domaintools.com/resources/api-documentation/parsed-whois/>`_:

-        The Parsed Whois API provides parsed information extracted from the raw Whois record.
+        `"The Parsed Whois API provides parsed information extracted from the raw Whois record.
 The API is optimized to quickly retrieve the Whois record, group important data together and return a well-structured format.
-The Parsed Whois API is ideal for anyone wishing to search for, index, or cross-reference data from one or multiple Whois records.
+The Parsed Whois API is ideal for anyone wishing to search for, index, or cross-reference data from one or multiple Whois records."`